The graphical part - the diagram - is one of the three main areas in your schedule and is positioned in the middle of the view

 The following information can be gathered from optical indicators:

-The operations context menu allows to pin operations so that they can't be moved.
+The context menu allows you to pin the above elements so that they can't be moved.

 The different options are visually indicated as follows:

-- Link violation after having pinned an operation.
+• Link violation after having pinned an element.
 The picture below shows that the predecessor of a pinned operation was moved behind this operation

-The setup times can be visualized as light grey section at the beginning of the bar.
+The setup times can be visualized as a light grey section at the beginning of the bar.

 You can switch between showing or hiding the setup times by a menu item: